pfraces-graveyard/clide/README.md

 > Hello world!

-Use it with a configuration file and by-pass prompts
+Use it with a configuration file

 **~/.greetrc**